jemlwj/IncrementalSearch2023/README.md

 As the GitHub API limits requests from non-authenticated source to 10 per every minute, the rate of API requests is limited.
 This will be caught as an error within API Request call.

+However, the app will handle this by not allowing the web request to be called within a 5-second window.
+Any additional API requests within the 5-second window will be returned a error popup stating the API Throttling.